Topological phase transitions between bosonic and fermionic quantum Hall states near even-denominator filling factors

+If for some partons the Chern number is zero (i.e., $\mathcal{K}_{jj} = 0$), the kinetic term in \cref{eq:parton_lagrangian} is the leading term in momentum and frequency, as detailed in the supplementary material \cite{SupplementaryMaterial}.
+In this case \cite{barkeshli2012continuous,grover2012quantum}, to obtain the topological $K$-matrix of the physical fields $K_e$, after integrating out the gauge fields, we need to integrate out the degrees of freedom gapped by the kinetic term.
+This results in $K_e = LP \mathcal{K} P^\transp L^\transp$, where rows of $L$ span the gapless degrees of freedom.
+We note that a superconducting phase will appear if the resulting $K_{\text{e}}$ is not full rank~\cite{barkeshli2012continuous,grover2012quantum}.

-Generally, there are multiple possible partonic constructions (possibly with different $N_{\text{p}}$) for each quantum Hall state.
+There are multiple possible partonic constructions (i.e., choices of $P$ and $\mathcal{K}$, possibly with different $N_{\text{p}}$) for each topological state defined by $K_e$.
 In what follows, we point out which of our conclusions depend on the particular construction choice and which are universal.

-We now use a specific construction for the $E_8$ and trivial states using $N_{\text{p}}=12$ partons.
-The trivial state is realized with $\mathcal{K}_1 = I_6 \oplus (-I_6)$ and the $E_8$ state with $\mathcal{K}_2 = I_{10} \oplus (-I_2)$, using the $8 \times 12$ projection matrix $P$ and $12 \times 4$ gauge coupling matrix $Q$.
+We now use a specific construction for the neutral $E_8$ and trivial states that appear in \cref{eq:maptoe8} using $N_{\text{p}}=12$ partons.
+The trivial state is realized with $\mathcal{K}_1 = I_6 \oplus (-I_6)$ and the $E_8$ state with $\mathcal{K}_2 = I_{10} \oplus (-I_2)$, using the $8 \times 12$ projection matrix $P$ and $12 \times 4$ coupling matrix $Q$; the charge vector is $0$ since the state is neutral.
 These matrices (and an alternative partonic construction) are given in the supplementary materials \cite{SupplementaryMaterial}.
-Changing the sign of a single element of $\mathcal{K}$ amounts to a rank-1 update of $K_e$, which can change the sign of at most one eigenvalue of $K_e$ \cite{golub1973matrixreview}; as a result, $\kappa_{\mathrm{xy}}$ is changed either by 2 or by 0.
-The total change in $\kappa_{\mathrm{xy}}$ between $E_8$ and the trivial phase is 8, so it has to change by 2 with every such sign change.

-The phase transition between the two states closes the gap and thus requires a description that includes the partons.
-In particular, it involves flipping the sign of the mass for $N_{\text{f}}=4$ Dirac fermions.
-We analyze this transition by including those partons in the Lagrangian, while integrating out all the others.
-The Lagrangian describing the low-energy physics near the critical point is